kwaschny/cf_dump/README.md

 # A ColdFusion custom tag to improve the native cfdump tag

 The `<cfdump>` tag is very handy to debug data.
 However, the output of it, especially in Adobe ColdFusion, unfortunately is very sparse.
-And while Railo/Lucee does way better here, there is still room for improvement.
+And while Lucee does way better here, there is still room for improvement.
 This custom tag `<cf_dump>` is written from scratch, offers more insight and renders faster than the native cfdump (compared to ACF).

 Anyway, pictures are worth a thousand words: